stevegrunwell/php-namespaces/slides/code-in-nested-namespaces.md

 We can also reference nested namespaces, relative to our current namespace.
 This is a **qualified** name.

-Note that we can't work our way backwards — there's no ../ directory traversal
+Note that we can't work our way backwards — there's no ../ traversal